maxnyla/muffin-tastic/README.md

 - As a user, I want to see the type of category of muffins at first glance without having to open their cards.

 - As a user, I want to see the difficulty level of muffin recipes at first glance without having to open their respective cards.

+## Database <a name="db"></a>

+For this project I have used a MongoDB database by installing Flask PyMongo and creating a new database called Muffindb.

+The Muffindb consists of 4 Collections and its structure can be found below:

+- Categories
+    Documents included within this collection:
+        Category_name: Sweet
+        Category_name: Savoury

+- Users
+    Documents included within this collection:
+        Username
+        Password

+- Recipes
+    Documents included within this collection:
+        category_name
+        recipe_name
+        recipe_description
+        recipe_ingredients
+        recipe_instructions
+        recipe_difficulty
+        recipe_image
+        created_by

+- Levels
+    Documents included within this collection:
+        recipe_difficulty: easy
+        recipe_difficulty: medium
+        recipe_difficulty: difficult

+Jinja templating is used throughout the project to go through the data in the code